tbullmann/imagesegmentation-tensorflow/docs/2D_3Labels/README.md

 ![Result](Example_2D_3Labels_eval_mitochondria.jpg)

-Typical values are RAND=0.891, MI = 0.757 for the membrane label.
+Typical values are RAND = ?????, MI = ????? for the mitochondria label.
-The segmentation of individual mitochondria has an adjusted RAND=0.999, precision = 0.961, recall = 0.911, F-Score = 0.935 and and adjusted RAND error = 0.065.
+The segmentation of individual mitochondria has an adjusted RAND = ?????, precision = ?????, recall = ?????, F-Score = ????? and and adjusted RAND error = ?????.

-**Most of the mitochondria are correctly labelled and segmented.**

 ### Membranes and segmentation of neurons